Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 1. **Top 10 product by revenue amd Quantity Sold**
 2. **Total Revenue**
-3. **Total sales**
+3. **Total Order Value**
 4. **Product Segmentation:** Identified the High-performing, Under-Performing and slow-Moving Product and the reason behind it - The analysis shows that changes in prices of the product is the key influencer in the product segmentation.
+5. **Margin Percentage by Category**

 ### Data Quality

 - No duplicates or missing values in all datasets provided.
+- 20,000 Sales Orders
+- 30 Products

 ---